jxjo/AirfoilEditor/README.md

 Bottom End
 ````

-A little bit hidden is the feature to define a (new) airfoil based on two Bezier curves for upper and lower side.
+A special feature is the definition of a (new) airfoil based on two Bezier curves for upper and lower side.
 The Bezier editor allows to move the control points of the curve by mouse.

 The 'Match' function performs a best match of the Bezier curve to an existing airfoil.
 For this a simplex optimization (Nelder Mead) is performed to
 - minimize the norm2 deviation between the Bezier curve and the target airfoil
 - align the curvature of the Bezier curve at leading and trailing to the targets curvature.
+- ensure the curvature at leading edge on upper and lower side is equal

 ![AE](images/Match_Bezier.png "Screenshot of Bezier curve definition")
-<sup>Dialog for Bezier curve approximation.
-In this example the upper Bezier curve having 6 control points was 'matched' to the target airfoil at 4 controil points (Leading andtrailing edge are fixed). </sup>

 <!---
 ## Hicks-Henne based airfoils